-The final version of the questionnaire was further refined by Opinions Market Research, in consultation with Christchurch City Council.
+The final version of the questionnaire was further refined over time by Opinions Market Research, in consultation with Christchurch City Council.

-The questionnaire consisted of a screener, to eliminate ineligible respondents, followed by twelve sections encompassing a range of topics covering the main areas of Christchurch City Council's service delivery.
+The questionnaire consisted of a screener to eliminate ineligible respondents, followed by twelve sections encompassing a range of topics covering the main areas of Christchurch City Council's service delivery.

-The questionnaire was completely revised in March 2007 and therefore in only a few cases, could results be compared with 2005 and 2006.
-Even so, some of the relevant questions that could be compared had wording changes, which compromised direct comparisons with 2005 and 2006.
+Please note, the questionnaire was completely revised in March 2007 and therefore in only a few cases, could results be compared with 2005 and 2006.
+Even so, some of the relevant questions that could be compared had wording changes which compromised direct comparisons with 2005 and 2006.